saraiva-rita/Doggo-Api-Recap/README.md

 ### Clone the Repo and Install NPM Packages

 Hint: you have already the package-lock.json.
-So, after cloning the lab, you should only need to 'npm install' to download the npm packages that are needed 😉
+So, after cloning the lab, you should only need to do 'npm install' to download the npm packages that are needed 😉

 <br>